Adventures of Sonic the Hedgehog: Reception

 Adventures of Sonic the Hedgehog received a mixed reception.
-Randy Miller III of DVDTalk said, "While it's obvious that The Adventures of Sonic the Hedgehog [sic] won't ever be mentioned in the same sentence with Disney, Pixar or Studio Ghibli (except for this one), there's enough goofy fun here to entertain any resident of the 16-bit gaming era."
-Michael Rubino of DVD Verdict criticized the series for being dated, contrived, and bloated with chili dog jokes.
-GamesRadar listed the series as one of "the worst things to happen to Sonic."
-It commented that it "made Ren & Stimpy look like a rigid, strictly story-driven opus of animation", and criticized the supporting cast as "wholly uninteresting, unfunny and just all around annoying."
+Randy Miller III of DVDTalk said, "While it's obvious that The Adventures of Sonic the Hedgehog [sic] won't ever be mentioned in the same sentence with Disney, Pixar or Studio Ghibli (except for this one), there's enough goofy fun here to entertain any resident of the 16-bit gaming era".
+Michael Rubino of DVD Verdict criticized the series for being dated, contrived and bloated with chili dog jokes.
+GamesRadar listed the series as one of "the worst things to happen to Sonic".
+It commented that it "made Ren & Stimpy look like a rigid, strictly story-driven opus of animation" and criticized the supporting cast as "wholly uninteresting, unfunny and just all around annoying."

-Emily Ashby of Common Sense Media gave the series an overall rating of 3/5 and noted that while the show's pace is "frantic", "the series emphasizes positive themes for kids about personal safety and interpersonal relationships."
-Bob Mackey of USgamer wrote that the show's attempts to emulate Looney Tunes and The Ren & Stimpy Show "were done in by the lack of quality control that typically plagued 65-episode syndicated series", and that "the zippy, timing-reliant slapstick Adventures relied on never stood a chance against the animation sweatshops DIC regularly used to pump out their nearly endless supply of televised content."
+Emily Ashby of Common Sense Media gave the series an overall rating of 3/5 and noted that while its pace is "frantic", "the series emphasizes positive themes for kids about personal safety and interpersonal relationships."
+Bob Mackey of USgamer wrote that the series' attempts to emulate Looney Tunes and The Ren & Stimpy Show "were done in by the lack of quality control that typically plagued 65-episode syndicated series" and that "the zippy, timing-reliant slapstick Adventures relied on never stood a chance against the animation sweatshops DIC regularly used to pump out their nearly endless supply of televised content.".

-Ian Flynn, writer for the Sonic the Hedgehog comic book series by Archie Comics, remarked that Adventures was the closest to "[getting] Sonic right" despite "fail[ing] on the details", although he observed that the show's gags were "polarizing" and that the guest characters "ranged from tired tropes (Breezie) to Saturday Night Live knockoffs (Da Bears)".
-Pierre DeCelles, who worked on the show as a Senior Animation Director at Hong Ying animation studio, has described the show as "fun and humorous".
+Ian Flynn, writer for the Sonic the Hedgehog comic book series by Archie Comics, remarked that Adventures was the closest to "[getting] Sonic right" despite "fail[ing] on the details", although he observed that the series' gags were "polarizing" and that the guest characters "ranged from tired tropes (Breezie) to Saturday Night Live knockoffs (Da Bears)".
+Pierre DeCelles, who worked on the series as a Senior Animation Director at Hong Ying animation studio, has described it as "fun and humorous".

-The show's characterisation of Robotnik has become iconic within the Sonic fandom.
-Robotnik's remark "Snooping as usual, I see" from the episode "Boogey-Mania" gave rise to the internet meme "Pingas," first featured in a 2007 YouTube Poop.
-The quote has been widely referenced on YouTube since the late 2000s, both in videos and in music remixes, and in the Sonic Boom television show and Archie comic series.
+The series' characterization of Robotnik has become iconic within the Sonic the Hedgehog fandom.
+His remark, "Snooping as usual, I see?", from the episode "Boogey-Mania" gave rise to the internet meme "pingas", first featured in a 2007 YouTube Poop.
+The quote has been widely referenced on YouTube in the years since, both in videos and in music remixes, and in the Sonic Boom television series and Archie comic series.